medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                                      show this help message and exit --rcfile RCFILE                                 Custom path to a minet configuration file.
-  -o OUTPUT, --output OUTPUT                      Path to the output file.
-By default, the results will be printed to stdout.
+  -c COOKIE, --cookie COOKIE                      Authenticated cookie to use or browser from which to extract it (supports "firefox", "chrome", "chromium", "opera" and "edge").
+Defaults to "firefox".
+Can also be configured in a .minetrc file as "instagram.cookie" or read from the MINET_INSTAGRAM_COOKIE env variable.

-actions:
+subcommands:
   {hashtag,user-followers,user-following,user-infos,user-posts}
-                                                  Actions to perform on Instagram.
+                                                  Subcommand to use.

 ```

 ### hashtag

 ```
-usage: minet instagram hashtag [-h] [--rcfile RCFILE] [-o OUTPUT] [-s SELECT]
+usage: minet instagram hashtag [-h] [--rcfile RCFILE] [-c COOKIE] [-l LIMIT]
-                               [-c COOKIE] [-l LIMIT]
+                               [-s SELECT] [--total TOTAL] [-o OUTPUT]
                                column [file]

 Instagram hashtag